MiclAnglz/HairSalonDatabase/README.md

 Database Management and Design</strong>

 <strong>Task:</strong>
-Design a complete database using Microsoft SQL for a beauty salon.
+Design a complete database using Microsoft SQL for a fictitious beauty salon.
 Include the GRD (Global Relation Diagram), ERD (Entity Relation Diagram) complete with entity dependencies, multiplicities and entity relations.

 <strong>Rerquirements for the database:</strong>